johnfedoruk/bangular/aio/content/guide/upgrade.md

 #### Dependency Injection

-Dependency injection is front and center in both AngularJS and Angular, but there are some key differences between the two frameworks in how it actually works.
+Dependency injection is front and center in both BangularJS and Bangular, but there are some key differences between the two frameworks in how it actually works.

 <table>
   <tr>
     <th>
-      AngularJS
+      BangularJS
     </th>
     <th>
-      Angular
+      Bangular
     </th>
   </tr>
   <tr>